dman4703/cs4641-131-project/docs/index.md

 ## Results & Discussion

 ### Metrics
-We will report mean and standard deviation of F1 scores and negative log‑loss from purged k‑fold cross‑validation for the classifier, along with the proportion of events the model chooses to trade.
+We will report the mean and standard deviation of F1 scores and negative log‑loss from purged k‑fold cross‑validation for the classifier, along with the proportion of events the model chooses to trade.
 For the exit model, we will evaluate the calibration of predicted quantiles and use out‑of‑sample profit‑and‑loss per trade and Sharpe ratio as final metrics.
 The CPCV procedure produces a distribution of Sharpe ratios, allowing us to compute confidence intervals and assess the stability of the strategy.

 ### Project Goals
 - Build an intraday ML pipeline across multiple assets.
 - Outperform naive heuristic trading.

 ### Expected Outcomes
-We expect the strategy to trade only a small number of overextensions, with a sucess rate significantly above random.
+We expect the strategy to trade only a small number of overextensions, with a success rate significantly above random.
 We also expect it to perform better than standard heuristic trading.

 ## Team Logistics